Aidar5/nattoeng/docs/source/book/09_functions/3b_func_unpacking_args.rst

 .. note::
     Tuple can also be unpacked in this way.

-Unpacking keyword Arguments
+Unpacking keyword alrguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similarly, you can unpack the dictionary to pass it as keyword arguments.
+Similarly, you can unpack dictionary to pass it as keyword arguments.

 Check_passwd function (func_check_pass_optional_param_2.py file):